 Have plenty of room to work; don't be cramped.
 Your study time will go better if you take a few minutes at the start to straighten things up.

-Have everything (book, pencils, paper, coffee, dictionary, typewriter, calculator, tape recorder, etc.) close at hand.
+Have everything (book, pencils, paper, coffee, dictionary, laptop, calculator, tape recorder, etc.) close at hand.
 Don't spend your time jumping up and down to get things.

 Preparing for or Anticipating Test Anxiety

 - What is it you have to do?
 Focus on dealing with it.